-You can even look through old childhood photographs, or practice basic journaling techniques like the ones I shared in this article.
+You can even look through old childhood photographs, or revisit some of your favourite places, like restaurants, parks, etc.

 #2 – Express Yourself Like A Child

 The best example is when two kids that were fighting a day ago will be laughing and having a great time together the next day.
-Why can’t us adults do that!
+Why can’t we adults do that?

 #3 – Do Things Your Inner Child Always Wanted to